Symbolic Indexing

 object for the network nw

 .
-It essentially creates a new flat parameter array and fills it with the default parameter values define in the component.
+It essentially creates a new flat parameter array and fills it with the default parameter values defined in the component.
 The parameters in the NWParameter

 Similarly, you can create a NWState